Zhou Xun: 2005–2011: Critical acclaim

+Zhou and Aaron Kwok backstage with their Best Leading Actress and Best Leading Actor awards, respectively, at the 43rd Golden Horse Awards on November 25, 2006, where Zhou was honored for her performance in Perhaps Love.

 In 2005, Zhou starred the leading role in the musical film Perhaps Love directed by Peter Chan.
 For her nuanced performance in capturing the stark contrast between a rural girl and a woman living at the pinnacle of urban wealth in this film, she was awarded the Golden Horse Award for Best Leading Actress, in addition to Hong Kong Film Award, Golden Bauhinia Awards and Hong Kong Film Critics Society Award.

 She next starred in Feng Xiaogang's wuxia film The Banquet (2006), inspired from William Shakespeare's Hamlet.
 Zhou plays the girlfriend of the crown prince, equivalent to Ophelia.
 This role later earned her Hong Kong Film Award for Best Supporting Actress, which made her the first mainland Chinese actress to win both Best Actress (2006) & Best Supporting Actress (2007) at the Hong Kong Film Awards in two consecutive years.
 In 2007, she starred in Susie Au's film Ming Ming, which was highly praised at the 11th Pusan International Film Festival.
 Zhou played dual roles – twins with absolutely different characteristics and personalities.

 She then starred in Cao Baoping's romantic thriller The Equation of Love and Death (2008) as a taxicab driver on the lookout for her missing boyfriend.
 Critics again praised Zhou, crediting the film's success to Zhou's performance as Li Mi.
 Zhou went on to receive Best Actress awards at the Asian Film Awards, Shanghai Film Critics Awards, Golden Rooster Film Festival, and Chinese Film Media Awards.
 The same year she appeared in Gordon Chan's horror-adventure film Painted Skin, a remake of a classic supernatural thriller of the same title.
 The film later earned her Best Actress nominations at the Hundred Flowers Awards, Hong Kong Film Critics Society Award and the Hong Kong Film Awards.
 Next came spy thriller The Message (2009), about Japanese invaders in China who try to ferret out a spy among their Chinese collaborators.
 The film later earned her third Golden Horse Award for Best Leading Actress nomination and Special Jury Award at the 2011 Golden Phoenix Awards.

 In 2009, Zhou was named the Star of the Year at CineAsia exhibition and distribution convention in Hong Kong.
 Asia-Pacific Producers Network (APN) also honored her as the Asian Star of the Year for her exemplary box office achievements.
 In an interview with CNN, Zhou was named Asia's 25 greatest actors of all time.

 In August 2010, Zhou ended her five-year contract with Huayi Brothers.

 She filmed the wuxia film Flying Swords of Dragon Gate (2011) directed by Tsui Hark.
 The film earned her Best Actress nominations at the Hundred Flowers Awards, Hong Kong Film Critics Society Award and the Hong Kong Film Awards.